Hôtel de Besenval: State apartments: Representation and film location

-The axis Solothurn – Paris: The return of the furniture and the families de Besenval and de Broglie
+The Solothurn – Paris Axis: The return of the furniture and the families de Besenval and de Broglie

-The enfilade at the Hôtel de Besenval with the view from the dining room to the Salon de la tapisserie to the Salon des perroquets.
+The enfilade at the Hôtel de Besenval, from the dining room through the Salon de la tapisserie to the Salon des perroquets.
 In the window niche is one of the six chairs of the baron's original furniture ensemble visible.
-It was Ambassador Agostino Giorgio Soldati, called Tino, and his wife Marguerite Daisy Soldati-Thome, Comtesse de Contades (1907–2001), called Daisy, who began to furnish the Hôtel de Besenval with antiques on a large scale in the early 1960s, amongst others with the help of the Galerie Kraemer of Paris and partly paid for by Swiss industrialists.
+It was Ambassador Agostino Giorgio Soldati, called Tino, and his wife Marguerite Daisy Soldati-Thome, Comtesse de Contades (1907–2001), called Daisy, who began to furnish the Hôtel de Besenval with antiques on a large scale in the style of Maison Jansen in the early 1960s, amongst others with the help of the Galerie Kraemer of Paris and the Galerie Moinat of Rolle.
+These acquisitions were largely paid for by Swiss industrialists.

 A few years after the baron's death in 1791, the baron's furniture, works of art and further belongings from the Hôtel de Besenval were sold at auction in Paris on 10 August 1795.
 However, already during the baron's lifetime some pieces of furniture as well as paintings and further works of art from the Hôtel de Besenval were sent to his country estate in Switzerland, the Schloss Waldegg.
-According to oral tradition, shortly before the French Revolution, the baron also sent a furniture ensemble to Switzerland, consisting of a sofa and six chairs painted in gris Trianon (a colour named after the Petit Trianon) and covered in beige fabric and embroidered with scenes from the fables of Jean de La Fontaine, except for the sofa, which is covered with a pattern of flowers and birds.
-The sofa looks slightly different than the chairs.
-However, since the provenance is the same, it may have already been added to the ensemble by the Baron de Besenval.
+According to oral tradition, shortly before the French Revolution, the baron sent a furniture ensemble to Switzerland comprising a sofa and six chairs.
+The chairs are painted in gris Trianon – a colour named after the Petit Trianon – and upholstered in beige fabric embroidered with scenes from the fables of Jean de La Fontaine, whereas the sofa features a pattern of flowers and birds.
+The sofa looks slightly different from the chairs.
+However, since the provenance is the same, it may already have been added to the ensemble by the Baron de Besenval.

+A photograph from the 1920s of the Salon de Besenval at the Schloss Waldegg: Visible are the six chairs of the original furniture ensemble from the Hôtel de Besenval (the sofa in the picture is not the one that the Swiss Confederation also bought for the Hôtel de Besenval in 1938).